Skip to content

 Offset printing allows for a wide range of print materials to be used during production.

-It allows the printer to use different paper types, custom finishes, and a wide variety of inks.
+It allows the printer to use different paper types, custom finishes, and various inks.
 The high-quality images produced through offset printing make it the preferred method, especially among graphic designers, when seeking the greatest color reproduction, detail, and professional-looking prints.

 What is Digital Inkjet Printing?